JanCBrammer/biopeaks/README.md

 in **optionspanel** -> **_processing options_** -> _modality_ (ECG for
 electrocardiogram, PPG for photoplethysmogram, and RESP for breathing).
-Next, under **optionspanel** -> **_channels_** you need to specify which _biosignal channel_ contains the biosignal corresponding to your modality.
-Optionally, in addition to the _biosignal channel_, you can select a _marker channel_.
+Next, under **optionspanel** -> **_channels_** you need to specify which channel contains the _biosignal_ corresponding to your modality.
+Optionally, in addition to the _biosignal_, you can select a _marker_.
 This is useful if you recorded a channel that marks interesting events such as the onset of an experimental condition, button presses etc..
-You can use the _marker channel_ to display any other channel alongside your _biosignal channel_.
+You can use the _marker_ to display any other channel alongside your _biosignal_.
 Once these options are selected, you can load the biosignal: **menubar** -> **_biosignal_** -> _load_.
 A dialog will let you select the file containing the biosignal.
 The file format (EDF or OpenSignals) is detected automatically.
 If the biosignal has been loaded successfully it is displayed in the upper **datadisplay**.
-If you selected a _marker channel_, the markers will be displayed in the middle **datadisplay**.
+If you selected a _marker_, it will be displayed in the middle **datadisplay**.
 The current file name is always displayed in the lower right corner of the interface.